zencoder/video-js-for-wordpress/readme.txt

 1. Upload the `videojs-html5-video-player-for-wordpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use the [video] shortcode in your post or page using the following options.
+3. Use the [videojs] shortcode in your post or page using the following options.

 Video Shortcode Options
 -----------------------